 "I'm just finishing up," she said.
 "Help yourselves to some cookies.
 Can I get you a cup of coffee or perhaps a glass of milk?"

-"Where's Conner?" the boy's mother asked as his father eyed the cookies.
+"Where's Conner?" the boy's mother asked as his father eyed a plate of snickerdoodles.

 "In the living room.
 He fell asleep on the couch watching television."

-"I'll go and get him.
+"I'll go and wake him him.
+He's got to get home.
 It's way past his bedtime."

 "I'll put his cookies in a Tupperware container.
-You can take them home with you."
+You can take them with you.
+I'll also put some in for you and Kelly."

-When Stacy saw that her son was not in the living room, she was not immediately upset.
+When Stacy saw that her son was not in the living room, she was not immediately concerned.
 He was probably down the hall in the bathroom.
-But when she turned her head and saw that Conner's parka was missing from the coat tree, she called to her husband.
+But when she turned her head and saw that Conner's winter parka was missing from the coat rack, she called to her husband.

 "What do you mean gone?
-Where could he be?"
+Where could he go?"

 But Stacy was already out the door, searching for her son.